-Dr. Chris Brownson, a licensed psychologist, is Associate Vice President for Student Affairs, Director of the Counseling and Mental Health Center, and a Clinical Associate Professor in the Counseling Psychology Program at The University of Texas at Austin.
-His portfolio also includes University Health Services, the Longhorn Wellness Center, the Center for Students in Recovery, and SHIFT.
-Brownson was appointed as a Chancellor's Health Fellow at the University of Texas System in 2014, and he has led projects totaling more than $11 million implementing numerous mental health, student safety, well-being, and alcohol and drug-related prevention, education, and intervention programs at the 14 academic and health institutions in the UT System.
+Dr. Chris Brownson, a licensed psychologist, is the Associate Vice President for Health and Well-being in the Division of Student Affairs, Clinical Professor in the Counseling Psychology Program, and former Director of the Counseling and Mental Health Center at The University of Texas at Austin.
+His portfolio includes University Health Services, the Counseling and Mental Health Center, Disability and Access, the Disability Cultural Center, Recreational Sports, the Longhorn Wellness Center, the Center for Students in Recovery, and SHIFT.
+Brownson was appointed as a Chancellor's Health Fellow at the University of Texas System in 2014, and he has led projects totaling more than $28 million implementing numerous mental health, student safety, well-being, and alcohol and drug-related prevention, education, and intervention programs at the 14 academic and health institutions in the UT System.

 In 2019, Brownson was appointed by the National Academies of Sciences to the Committee on Supporting the Whole Student: Mental Health, Substance Abuse, and Well-Being in Higher Education.
 He is the past president of the Texas University and College Counseling Center Director's Association and a past chair of the Higher Education Mental Health Alliance, the Section on College and University Counseling Centers of APA's division of Counseling Psychology, and the Mental Health Section of the American College Health Association (ACHA).
 He is a past member of the Board of Directors of ACHA.
-He co-developed the Integrated Health Program at UT, which provides mental health services in the university's primary care clinic, and during his tenure, with the hard work and ingenuity of his colleagues, oversaw the implementation of the Counselors in Academic Residence Program (CARE), the Diversity Counseling and Outreach Specialists (DCOS), Well-being in Learning Environments (WBLE), Thrive@UT Mobile App, and the Mental Health Assistance and Response Team (MHART).
-He has been a program evaluator for several SAMHSA/GLS suicide prevention grants, consults with colleges and universities on their counseling and health services, and was the National Mental Health Consultant to Teach For America from 2006-2016.
+He has been a program evaluator for several SAMHSA/GLS suicide prevention grants, consults with colleges and universities on their counseling and health services, and was the National Mental Health Consultant to Teach for America from 2006-2016.

 Ph.D. in Counseling Psychology & Quantitative Methods, University of Texas at Austin, 2001